 EPCOR Tower is completed in downtown Edmonton, a joint-venture project that is Qualico’s largest and tallest office tower.

 Qualico re-enters the Regina, Saskatchewan market with the Qualico single-family homes brand, Pacesetter Homes.

 Qualico enters the Saskatoon, Saskatchewan market with the single-family homebuilder, Montana Homes.

 Qualico breaks ground in the development of Harmony, a master-planned community in Calgary that will span over 1,700 acres and feature a first-of-its-kind golf course in Canada.

 Qualico celebrates its 65th anniversary in every region with an award-winning campaign focused on the company’s history.

-Qualico enters the Dallas, Texas market in the US with a goal of 50 home starts in its first year.
+Qualico enters the Dallas-Fort Worth, Texas market in the US with a goal of 50 home starts in its first year.

 Qualico opens its largest contractor store with Star Building Materials in Winnipeg.
 The 15,000-sq.-ft. store is accompanied by a new warehouse and customer service yard.

 Star Building Materials in Calgary relocates their shipping yard to a new location that is three times in size.
 This expansion is paired with a new engineered wood product saw shop, warehouse, and office facilities.